TheArturthur/CoppermindScraper/Cosmere/Elend Venture.md

 In the battle before [[Kelsier\|Kelsier's]] death, despite his hate of noblemen, he saved Elend's life because he knew Vin loved the nobleman.
 But when he found out that Elend was king, he was angry for days.
 However, when Elend came to him in the Well, he wasn't angry, because he considered not Elend's fault that he became king, considering him "too oblivious to be dangerous".
-While king, Elend compared himself to Kelsier on numerous occasions.
+While king, Elend compared himself to Kelsier on numerous occasions, even though they had never really met.
 He thought that if Kelsier were alive, he would be king instead of Elend, and that he would have been a better king than Elend.
 However, he later accepted that there was no one mold for a leader, and that he didn't need to be Kelsier to be a good king.

 ### Tindwyl
 >“*You have good ideas, Elend Venture.
 Regal ideas.
 However, you are not a king.
 A man can only lead when others accept him as their leader, and he has only as much authority as his subjects give to him.
 All of the brilliant ideas in the world cannot save your kingdom if no one will listen to them.*”